zachpino/realtimespace/week4/nextsteps.md

 -----

 Try to run through all of the steps covered in this choropleth on your own with a different state and dataset.
 The javascript is still new, and will be challenging to understand for a while.
-The more time you spend with it, the more legible it will be.
+The more time you spend with it, the more legible and comfortable it will become.

 In addition, with the techniques covered this and last week, seek out shapefiles for your projects and produce some svg maps to prototype on in Illustrator.